coffeecupcoding/lunar-lander/README.md

 - The logic of the original took some thinking through... this would be a classic example for 'GOTOs considered harmful'

-- The variable W appears to be used for two different purposes.
+- The variable W appears to be used for two different purposes

 - I don't think line 400 does anything: V was just set to J so the IF in line 390 takes precedence.
-I'm not sure what it was intended to do, either.
+I'm not sure what it was intended to do, either